EKlatt/2021-AVR-IDE-GCC-11/User-Manual.md

 At the beginning of the build-process a **archive-file** named "core.a",<br>
 which contains all object-files of the added libraries will be created.<br>
 The archive-file is located in "../MyIDE/archives".<br>
-The linker scannes "core.a" in order to find the functions reffered to<br>
+The linker scannes "core.a" in order to find the functions refered to<br>
 in the header file.<br>
 > If you "clean" the files of the build process "core.a" will be deleted.<br>